sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 Variable | Description
 --- | ---
-tab-navbar-background | The background-color of the Tabset navigation-bar tab-navbar-border | The border of the Tabset navigation-bar tab-selected-color | The border- and text-color of a selected Tab tab-hover-background | The background-color when hovering a Tab tab-border-color | The bottom-border color of an unselected Tab
+tab-navbar-background | The background-color of the Tabset navigation-bar tab-navbar-border-color | The border-color of the Tabset navigation-bar tab-selected-color | The border- and text-color of a selected Tab tab-hover-background | The background-color when hovering a Tab tab-border-color | The bottom-border color of an unselected Tab